 The ART considers all highly liquid investments purchased with a maturity of three months or less to be cash equivalents.
-Substantially all cash and cash equivalents are held in the trust department of a reputable financial institution.
+Substantially all cash and cash equivalents are held in the trust department of a financial institution.
 The amount on deposit exceeds the federally insured limit.
-As of December 31, 2007 substantially all cash equivalents consist of money market funds which are invested in US Government Treasury obligations in accordance with the ART investment policy.
+As of December 31, 2008 and 2007 substantially all cash equivalents consist of money market funds which are invested in US Government Treasury obligations in accordance with the ART investment policy.
+The money market fund manager has elected to participate in the Treasury Department's temporary guarantee insurance program for money market funds.